bergesinstitute/graf-method/book-1-unit-5.md

 ## How to conjugate -ir verbs

-To conjugate these verbs, we will apply the same procedure we used with *-ar* verbs: we drop the *-ir* ending and we add the corresponding ending for each person.
+To conjugate these verbs, we will apply the same procedure we used with *-ar* verbs: we drop the *-ir* ending, and we add the corresponding ending for each person.

     Escribir: